mms1001/screener_notfound/README.md

 ## License

-This project is for personal/educational use.
+This project is for Oliver Mizne property.